MohsinMalik2/ollama-gui-wrapper/README.md

-# AI Model Chat Application
+# Ollama GUI Wrapper

-This is a GUI-based chatbot application that allows users to interact with locally installed AI models via the `ollama` tool.
+This is a GUI-based application that allows users to interact with locally installed AI models via the `ollama` tool.
 It provides a clean interface for selecting a model, sending messages, and receiving responses.

 ## Features

 - **Model Selection**: Automatically fetches and displays available models.
-- **User-Friendly Interface**: Chat with models using an intuitive graphical interface.
+- **User-Friendly Interface**: Chat with models using a simple graphical interface.
-- **Asynchronous Processing**: Ensures smooth user experience by avoiding interface freezing.
+- **Asynchronous Processing**: Ensures smooth user experience by avoiding that CLI confusing view.
-- **Custom Icon**: Adds a professional touch with a customizable application icon.

 ## Requirements